NaserParhizkar/docs/source/includes/_userdata.md

 });</code></pre>
 </div>

-This API allow you to retrieve your user's data in a unified way.
-That mean you don't have to make a bridge between APIs to retrieve user's info, all field sent are unified and described here.
+This API allows you to retrieve your user's data in a unified way.
+This means you don't have to make a bridge between APIs to retrieve user's info, all fields sent are unified and described here.
 Filters can be added to retrieve a subset of these unified fields.

 The endpoint is accessible using REST